smithjd/sql-pet/docs/083-exploring-a-single-table.md

 >   * Dig into a single Adventureworks table containing sales data
 >   * Investigate the data from a business value perspective

-The previous chapter has demonstrated some of the automated techniques for showing what's in the table using specific R functions and packages.
-Now we demonstrate a step-by-step process of making sense of what's in a table from a business perspective.
-We explore one table, illustrating the kind of detective work that's often involved in understand the meaning of the data in a single table.
+The previous chapter has demonstrated some of the automated techniques for showing what's in a table using specific R functions and packages.
+Now we demonstrate a step-by-step process of making sense of what's in one table with more of a business perspective.
+We illustrate the kind of detective work that's often involved as we investigate the meaning of the meaning in a table.
 We'll investigate the `salesorderheader` table in the `sales` schema in this example with an eye on the AdventureWorks busieness' sales.

 For this kind of detective work we are seeking to undertand the following elements separately and as they interact with each other (and they all do):

-  * The data that's stored in the database
+  * The data that's stored in the database and how information is represented
-  * The overall structure of the data (how different tables connect with each other and affect how to interpet each other)
   * How the data is entered at a day-to-day level to represent business activities
   * How the business itself is changing